bookia20/devday18/README.md

 # AWS DevDay Lab: Serverless Data Discovery, ETL and Analytics using AWS Glue and Amazon Athena

 In this Lab we are trying to find out on average how much New Yorkers tip their taxi drivers using the [NYC taxi Data Set](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
 The data set includes CSV files of the past 8 years and for three different cab types.
 For this lab we focus on Yellow and Green cabs data for the last quarter of 2017.
-This lab has been adapted from [AWS Samples Data Analytics Lab](https://github.com/aws-samples/serverless-data-analytics/blob/master/Lab3/README.md#create-an-amazon-s3-bucket)
+This lab has been adapted from [AWS Samples Data Analytics](https://github.com/aws-samples/serverless-data-analytics/blob/master/Lab3/README.md#create-an-amazon-s3-bucket).

 * [IAM Roles](#create-an-iam-role)